All Episodes

 It's outrageous.

-Eric, uh, you're on the Sean Hannity show.
+Eric, you're on the Sean Hannity show.

 Hey, Sean.

-Um I wanted to call today because actually I got aggravated.
+I wanted to call today because actually I got aggravated.

-Go straight to voicemail.
+Goes straight to voicemail.

-I used to advertise for my business with a local radio station here on two stations.
+The reason I wanted to call him was because, like what you just said, I used to advertise for my business with a local radio station here on two stations.

 I actually canceled that subscription for advertising because back in February on Martin Luther King Jr.'s birthday, they started saying stuff derogatory about Donald Trump.

-I asked them to Stop and apologize.
+I asked them to stop and apologize.

 They didn't even want to address it, so I canceled my subscription.